Introduction

 Why Dell Laptops Often Have Boot Challenges

-Some Dell laptops use updated firmware plus strong BIOS setups that guard your machine.
+Some Dell laptops utilize updated firmware, along with robust BIOS settings, to safeguard your machine.
 Though helpful, such protections might make it harder to start up from outside drives – say, one loaded with Ventoy.

 | Setting | Default on Dell | Notes |